rvalavi/blockCV/README.md

 devtools::install_github("rvalavi/blockCV")
 ```

+### Features
+Compared to other available packages, **blockCV** provides more strategies and control over fold generation including:

+* The assignment of the spatial blocks to cross-validation folds can be done in *three different ways*
+* The spatial blocks can be assigned to coss-validation folds to have **evenly distributed records** for **binary** (e.g. species presence-absence/background) or **multi-class** responses (e.g. land cover classes for remote sensing image classification)
+* The position of the spatial blocks can be modified
+* The buffering function can account for *presence-absence* and *presence-background* data types
+* The variables are standardized to avoid wide range variables to dominate the environmental blocks
+* Using geostatistical techniques to inform the choice of a suitable distance band by which to separate the data sets

 ### Bsic usage
 The following is an example of using spatial block cross-validation for evaluation of species distribution modelling.
 You can find a comprehensive tutorial in the vignette of the package.